melowntech/workshop/reference/concepts.rst

 geocentric reference frame.
 This distinction is purely observational, since the algorithmic processing is precisely the same in both cases.

-Here is an example of a simple reference frame:
+Here is an example of a simple hypothetical reference frame:

 .. code-block:: javascript

   {
         "version" : 1,
         "id": "webmerc-unprojected",